-- 3. Within 48 hours of the discovery of an unanticipated effect or ESA breach, the Caltrans District shall assess the effect and provide initial notification to CSO, the SHPO, FHWA where responsibility for environmental review has not been assigned, any Indian tribe that might attach religious or cultural significance to the affected property, the federal agency if federal lands are involved and the federal agency has designated Caltrans lead pursuant to 36 CFR § 800.2(a)(2), the applicable Corps district if within a DA Permit area, or any other consulting party that may have a demonstrated interest in potentially affected properties.
-Notification shall include, to the extent such information is available: the type and extent of any damage to the property, the proposed action, any prudent and feasible treatment measures that would take any effects into account, and a request for comments.
-Caltrans may furnish this information through correspondence, hard copy, electronic media, telephone, or meetings, at its discretion taking into account the capabilities of the consulting parties and must document this process for the administrative record. - 4.
-Should any of the notified parties respond with comments within 72 hours of the initial notification of the discovery or indicate that they wish to be involved in resolving the situation, the Caltrans District shall take into account their comments or continue consultation with any commenting parties.
+- 3. Should any of the notified parties respond with comments within 72 hours of the initial notification of the discovery or indicate that they wish to be involved in resolving the situation, the Caltrans District shall take into account their comments or continue consultation with any commenting parties.
 Caltrans shall provide any remaining information specified in subpart 2, above, as it becomes available.
 The Caltrans District shall determine the time frame for any further consultation, taking into account the qualities of the property, consequences of construction delays, and interests of consulting parties.
 Following the conclusion of any further consultation, Caltrans shall take all comments received into account and may carry out actions to resolve any effects.
-Failure of any notified party to respond within 72 hours of the notification shall not preclude Caltrans from proceeding with their proposed actions. - 5.
-If a NHL is affected, the Caltrans District shall include the Secretary of the Interior and the ACHP in the notification process.
+Failure of any notified party to respond within 72 hours of the notification shall not preclude Caltrans from proceeding with their proposed actions. - 4.
+If a National Historic Landmark is affected, the Caltrans District shall include the Secretary of the Interior and the ACHP in the notification process.